 A number of problems can prevent the list of users and groups from appearing when you attempt to add clients in the Security Manager.
 Check the following topics, and check the Knowledge Base for additional information.

-- Directory service connectivity and configuration, page 506 - Directory service configuration, page 506 - User identification and Windows Server, page 506
+Directory service connectivity and configuration on page 464 User identification and Windows Server on page 465